microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgIdentityGovernancePrivilegedAccessGroupEligibilitySchedule.md

         - `[Devices <IMicrosoftGraphDevice1[]>]`:
         - `[DirectReports <IMicrosoftGraphDirectoryObject[]>]`: The users and contacts that report to the user.
 (The users and contacts that have their manager property set to this user.)
 Read-only.
 Nullable.
 Supports $expand.
         - `[DisplayName <String>]`: The name displayed in the address book for the user.
 This value is usually the combination of the user's first name, middle initial, and last name.
 This property is required when a user is created and it cannot be cleared during updates.
 Maximum length is 256 characters.
 Supports $filter (eq, ne, not , ge, le, in, startsWith, and eq on null values), $orderBy, and $search.
-        - `[Drive <IMicrosoftGraphDrive>]`: drive
+        - `[Drive <IMicrosoftGraphDrive1>]`: drive
-        - `[Drives <IMicrosoftGraphDrive[]>]`: A collection of drives available for this user.
+        - `[Drives <IMicrosoftGraphDrive1[]>]`: A collection of drives available for this user.
 Read-only.
         - `[EmployeeHireDate <DateTime?>]`: The date and time when the user was hired or will start work in case of a future hire.
 Supports $filter (eq, ne, not , ge, le, in).
         - `[EmployeeId <String>]`: The employee identifier assigned to the user by the organization.
 The maximum length is 16 characters.Supports $filter (eq, ne, not , ge, le, in, startsWith, and eq on null values).
         - `[EmployeeLeaveDateTime <DateTime?>]`: The date and time when the user left or will leave the organization.
-To read or write this property, the calling app must be assigned the User-LifeCycleInfo.Read.All or User-LifeCycleInfo.ReadWrite.All permissions respectively.
-To read this property in delegated scenarios, the admin needs one of the following Azure AD roles: Lifecycle Workflows Administrator, Global Reader, or Global Admin.
-To write this property in delegated scenarios, the admin needs the Global Administrator Azure AD role.
+To read this property, the calling app must be assigned the User-LifeCycleInfo.Read.All permission.
+To write this property, the calling app must be assigned the User.Read.All and User-LifeCycleInfo.ReadWrite.All permissions.
+To read this property in delegated scenarios, the admin needs one of the following Azure AD roles: Lifecycle Workflows Administrator, Global Reader, or Global Administrator.
+To write this property in delegated scenarios, the admin needs the Global Administrator role.
 Supports $filter (eq, ne, not , ge, le, in).
 For more information, see Configure the employeeLeaveDateTime property for a user.
         - `[EmployeeOrgData <IMicrosoftGraphEmployeeOrgData>]`: employeeOrgData
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[CostCenter <String>]`: The cost center associated with the user.
 Returned only on $select.
 Supports $filter.
           - `[Division <String>]`: The name of the division in which the user works.
 Returned only on $select.
 Supports $filter.
         - `[EmployeeType <String>]`: Captures enterprise worker type.
 For example, Employee, Contractor, Consultant, or Vendor.
 Supports $filter (eq, ne, not , ge, le, in, startsWith).
-        - `[Events <IMicrosoftGraphEvent[]>]`: The user's events.
+        - `[Events <IMicrosoftGraphEvent1[]>]`: The user's events.
 Default is to show events under the Default Calendar.
 Read-only.
 Nullable.
         - `[Extensions <IMicrosoftGraphExtension[]>]`: The collection of open extensions defined for the user.
 Supports $expand.
 Nullable.
         - `[ExternalUserState <String>]`: For an external user invited to the tenant using the invitation API, this property represents the invited user's invitation status.
 For invited users, the state can be PendingAcceptance or Accepted, or null for all other users.
 Supports $filter (eq, ne, not , in).
         - `[ExternalUserStateChangeDateTime <String>]`: Shows the timestamp for the latest change to the externalUserState property.
 Supports $filter (eq, ne, not , in).
         - `[FaxNumber <String>]`: The fax number of the user.
 Supports $filter (eq, ne, not , ge, le, in, startsWith, and eq on null values).
-        - `[FollowedSites <IMicrosoftGraphSite[]>]`:
+        - `[FollowedSites <IMicrosoftGraphSite1[]>]`:
           - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
           - `[CreatedByUser <IMicrosoftGraphUser1>]`: user
           - `[CreatedDateTime <DateTime?>]`: Date and time of item creation.
 Read-only.